 Limestone Caves - witness the fascinating formation of Limestone Caves just a few kilometres from Mud Volcanoes.
 The distinct floral patterns are mesmerizing, and patterns are spread all over the walls and ceilings, lending the place a striking beauty.

-Cellular Jail - A historical landmark that is a must-visit destination not only because of its significance in India’s struggle for independence but also because of its serene environs.
+Cellular Jail - A historical landmark that is a must-visit destination in andaman not only because of its significance in India’s struggle for independence but also because of its serene environs.

 2. Things/ Activities to do near Mud Volcanoes